deb0ch/.my-emacs-config/README.md

 ## Structure

-This is what you can find in the `src/` folder:
+This is what you can find in the root folder:

 * config-loader.el      `# General functions needed by the config system.
 Called by setup.el`
 * configs/              `# Your modules configuration.
 Feel free to add your own.`